fabacab/inline-gdocs-viewer/readme.txt

 == Installation ==

-1. Upload `inline-gdocs-viewer.php` to the `/wp-content/plugins/` directory.
+1. Upload the unzipped `inline-google-spreadsheet-viewer` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Use the `[gdoc key="ABCDEFG"]` shortcode wherever you'd like to insert the Google Spreadsheet.